TriKro/rsb-content/part4-evaluative_market_experiment/broken-promise-smoke-test.md

 ### Interpreting Results

-Interpretation is framed by how you originally formulated the experiment, i.e., what is the cutoff value for the referral rate, in order to make a go/no-no decision?
+Interpretation is framed by how you originally formulated the experiment, i.e., what is the cutoff value for the referral rate in order to make a go/no-go decision?
 Also, be clear on exactly who you count, both in the original and referred group.
 For example, immediate family like your mom doesn't count \(as well as anyone she refers\) unless she really is representative of your target market.

 ### Potential Biases